 are least likely to interfere with long-term breastfeeding.
 These may include the

-Continuing pumping for milk removal until you and the baby's doctor are satisfied
+Continuing pumping for milk removal until you and the baby's healthcare providers

-that your baby no longer needs additional expressed breast milk or formula via an
+are satisfied that your baby no longer needs additional expressed breast milk or formula

-alternative feeding method.
-The number of pumping sessions may vary as your baby's
+via an alternative feeding method.
+The number of pumping sessions may vary as your

-ability to breastfeed improves.
-Remember that if you continue to use a nipple shield,
+baby's ability to breastfeed improves.
+Remember that if you continue to use a nipple

-even if your baby has taken a good feed, it is important to pump or express your milk
+shield, even if your baby has taken a good feed, it is important to pump or express

-Follow-up care by the baby's doctor, nurse, or a certified lactation consultant to
+Follow-up care by the baby's healthcare provider, nurse, or a certified lactation

 Helpful hints for breastfeeding at home